BeanGreen247/BeanGreen247/README.md

 * [Ultimate Windows 10 Performance optimization guide](https://beangreen247.xyz/ultimatewindowsperformanceoptimization.html)
 * [WINE Performance optimization](https://beangreen247.xyz/wineperformanceoptimization.html)

-### Attention please
+~~### Attention please~~
-So I am in the process of looking for a new job, either Remote or On-Site so If I am a good fit for a role in your company a or a company you work for, please let me know via LinkedIn or Email or Telegram.
-Thank you.
+~~So I am in the process of looking for a new job, either Remote or On-Site so If I am a good fit for a role in your company a or a company you work for, please let me know via LinkedIn or Email or Telegram.
+Thank you.~~

+I have an email, we can get in touch...

 [mozdrent@gmail.com](mailto:mozdrent@gmail.com)